Rokiis1/roadmap/types_of_testing/static_testing.md

 - **Example Checklist for Reviewing Requirements Document**

-    **Checklist Items:**

-    1. **Clarity and Ambiguity:**
-        - Are all requirements clearly stated without ambiguity?
+    1. **Clarity and Ambiguity:** Are requirements stated without ambiguity?
-        - Are terms and definitions used consistently throughout the document?

-    2. **Completeness:**
-        - Are all necessary requirements included?
+    2. **Completeness:** Are all necessary requirements present?
-        - Are there any missing requirements that should be addressed?

-    3. **Consistency:**
-        - Are there any conflicting requirements?
+    3. **Consistency:** Are there any conflicting requirements or terminology?
-        - Is the terminology consistent with other related documents?

-    4. **Testability:**
-        - Can each requirement be tested?
-        - Are there clear acceptance criteria for each requirement?
+    4. **Testability:** Are clear acceptance criteria provided?

-    5. **Traceability:**
-        - Are all requirements uniquely identified?
-        - Is there a traceability matrix linking requirements to their source?

-    6. **Implementability:**
+    5. **Traceability:** Is each requirement uniquely identified and linked to its source?

-        - Are the requirements implementable given the current technology and constraints?
+    6. **Implementability:** Are the requirements realistic given current constraints?
-        - Are there any unrealistic requirements?

-    7. **Prioritization:**
-        - Are the requirements prioritized?
-        - Is the prioritization rationale documented?

-    8. **Compliance with regulatory requirements:**
-        - Do the requirements comply with relevant standards and regulations?
-        - Are there any legal or regulatory requirements that need to be addressed?
+    7. **Prioritization & Compliance:** Are requirements prioritized and compliant with regulations?

 - **Example Checklist for Reviewing Code**

-    **Checklist Items:**

-    1. **Code Structure:**
-        - Is the code organized logically?
+    1. **Code Structure:** Is the code logically organized?
-        - Are functions and methods appropriately named and scoped?

-    2. **Coding Standards:**
-        - Does the code keep to the project's coding standards?
+    2. **Coding Standards:** Does the code follow to the project's coding standards?
-        - Are naming conventions followed consistently?

-    3. **Error Handling:**
-        - Is error handling implemented correctly?
+    3. **Error Handling:** Is error handling implemented correctly?
-        - Are exceptions properly managed?

-    4. **Performance:**
-        - Are there any performance bottlenecks?
+    4. **Performance:** Are there performance bottlenecks?
-        - Is the code optimized for efficiency?

-    5. **Security:**
-        - Are there any security vulnerabilities?
+    5. **Security:** Are potential security vulnerabilities addressed?
-        - Is sensitive data handled securely?

-    6. **Documentation:**
-        - Is the code adequately commented?
+    6. **Documentation & Testing::** Is the code properly commented and adequately tested?
-        - Are there any missing or outdated comments?

-    7. **Testing:**
-        - Are there unit tests for the code?
-        - Do the tests cover all critical paths?

-    8. **Dependencies:**
-        - Are dependencies managed correctly?
+    7. **Dependencies:** Are dependencies managed appropriately?
-        - Are there any unnecessary dependencies?

 </details>